 Foods: Root vegetables, tomatoes, pomegranates, strawberries, raspberries, apples

 Yoga Poses: Child’s Pose (Balasana), Garland Pose (Malasana), Forward Fold (Uttanasana), Mountain Pose (Tadasana), Warrior II (Virabhadrasana II)

 Sacral Chakra (Svadhisthana)

-The sacral chakra is all about emotional and sexual identity.
+The sacral chakra is all about emotional and passionate identity.
 It governs how we relate to our feelings as well as those of other people.

 The second center in the body, the sacral chakra develops between ages 8 and 14.
 The Sanskrit term Svadhisthana translates to “where your being is established” or “the dwelling place of self”.

 A blocked sacral chakra can feel like an overall lack of control.
-Physically, it may reveal itself as reproductive issues, sexual dysfunction, menstrual pain, lower back pain, or stomach and kidney disorders.
+Physically, it may reveal itself as reproductive issues, physical dysfunction, menstrual pain, lower back pain, or stomach and kidney disorders.

-Emotionally, blocked sacral energy often leads to co-dependency, emotional overwhelm, obsession with sexual fantasy, or a complete lack of interest in sex.
+Emotionally, blocked sacral energy often leads to co-dependency, emotional overwhelm, obsession with obscene fantasies, or a complete lack of interest in relationships.

 Energetically, this chakra is very linked to creative energy, therefore you may feel uninspired or out of touch with your artistic expressions when this chakra is blocked.

 Unblocking and freeing the energy of the sacral chakra can feel more fluid like water.
 You become more able to flow through creative, passionate, and emotional experiences with versatility and freedom.
 The sacral realm is all about pleasure and unblocking this chakra can balance your ability to enjoy pleasure in your life.